FrankDubois/duboislab/index.md

 # 3D Cancer Genomics Lab

-Exploring cancer growth dependencies resulting from recurrent variants in the 3D cancer genome
+We are exploring cancer growth dependencies resulting from recurrent variants in the 3D cancer genome.

 {% include section.html %}